Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/console-log-with-params.md

 // There is a good link: "http://stackoverflow.com"
 ```

-Yes, you can also just add this in, but I prefer this way, just neater code and more readable!
+Yes, you can add this in, but I prefer this way, just neater code and more readable!

 Give it a try on your next project.